subhande/system-design/streaming-logs/READMe.md

-# Streaming Logs
+# Server Sent Events: Streaming Logs

 This project provides a service to stream logs in real-time using FastAPI.
 It is a mock deployment service that allows users to trigger new deployments and view logs for each deployment.
 The service is built using FastAPI, a modern web framework for building APIs with Python.
+This uses Server-Sent Events (SSE) to stream logs in real-time to the client.

 ## Features